camunda/camunda-docs-static/get-started/content/cmmn11/create-case.md

 # Add Human Tasks

 As the first part of the case, the loan application should be reviewed for any formal errors.
 We therefore need a human task in our case.
-First click on the plain task, then on the wrench next to it.
+First click on the plain task, then on the wrench icon {{< glyphicon name="wrench" >}} next to it.
 Select *Human Task* to change the type of the task.

 {{< img src="../img/cmmn-2.png" >}}